-In 2021, Toronto Hydro successfully connected 36 new micro-embedded generation facilities within the five-business day standard or as otherwise agreed to by the customer and Toronto Hydro.
-The utility completed 92% of the connections on time, consistently surpassing the industry target of 90% for the ninth consecutive year.
+In 2023, Toronto Hydro successfully connected 189 new micro-embedded generation facilities within the five-business day standard, or as otherwise agreed to by the customer and Toronto Hydro.
+The utility completed 98.44% of the connections on time, surpassing last year's result of 91.25% and the industry target of 90% for the eleventh consecutive year.